CodingTrain/thecodingtrain.com/content/pages/guides/maintain-website-guide.md

 1. Before you make any changes, be sure to create a new branch so that you're not working out of the *main* branch!
    - To create a new branch use the "git checkout -b **branch-name**" command in your terminal.
 Your branch name can be anything you want, but you may want to keep it short and relevant to this branch.
 For example, for the "103 - Fire Effect" coding challenge, you could make it something like "fire-effect-coding-challenge".
    - When you go to *push* this branch up to GitHub, you'll need to create a remote branch in GitHub to accept it.
+Use the "git push --set-upstream origin **branch-name**" command in your terminal to create the remote branch and push your changes up to it.

+!!!!!!!!ADD GIT TERMINAL SCREENSHOT HERE!!!!!!!!

 1. Update links to code examples.
    - For the p5js examples, make sure the links listed really take you to the p5 Web Editor page that stores that project.
    - For p5js and Processing projects, make sure the GitHub links take the user to the correct challenge directory at the [CodingTrain/Coding-Challenges](https://github.com/CodingTrain/Coding-Challenges/) repo.